-Mechanism Use Notes Key Wrapping Encrypts one key object with another to allow the wrapped , , Derivation of encryption and authentication keys for the secure channel NIST SP 800-108 KDF
+Mechanism Use Notes Key Wrapping Encrypts one key object with another to allow the wrapped key to be exported.
+Secure Channel Key Derivation Derivation of encryption and authentication keys for the secure channel NIST SP 800-108 KDF

 In level 2 mode you can use key wrapping and key establishment mechanisms with all supported algorithms.